 Find Other Ways to Boost Your Work Standing

-A bonus can provide a nice little end-of-year bump as well as the psychological recognition from your employer that you’re valued and doing a good job.
-We’re primates, after all, and a little incentive in the form of cold, hard cash can go a long way.
+A bonus can provide a nice little end-of-year bump as well as the psychological recognition from your employer that you’re valued and are doing a good job.
+Plus, a little incentive in the form of cold, hard cash can go a long way.
 But bonuses are not always in the cards.

 Don't Take It Personally

-So if it was a rough year for your organization, if there is a lot of spending that needs to happen in Q1, or if (and think on this) you don’t actually deserve a bonus, there’s a good chance you’re getting a holiday mug and a hug.
+Some years are harder than others for some companies, so if it was a rough year for your organization, if there is a lot of spending that needs to happen in Q1, or if (and think about this) you don’t actually deserve a bonus, there’s a good chance you’re getting a holiday mug and a hug.